 Watershed (Creating structures to arrest soil erosion, creating water harvesting structures, water resource development, pasture land development, forming user’s associations, increasing ground water level, Capacity Building of farmers, Bank Linkages in post project period).
 GVT implements various watershed projects with an objective to increase cropping intensity and productions in both rainfed and partial irrigated situations; Reduced threat of drought to both crops and livestock; Increased ground water recharge – enhancing water use potential; decline in downstream sedimentation – increase in flow rates and volume of the stream networks and improved moisture regimes; Change in livestock system dynamics – improved fodder quality and availability leading to change in herd size, quality and composition; Increased opportunities for short term, medium term and long term on and off-farm employment.
-Total area covered under watershed programme is 73,164 hactare, covering about 17 lakhs beneficiaries till 2011.
+Total area covered under watershed programme is 1,16,636 hectares covering about 17 lakhs beneficiaries till date.

-Agricultural Research and Extension (Seed Multiplication Programme, Crop research through Participatory Varietal Selection (PVS) and Participatory Plant Breeding (PPB), and Client Oriented Breeding (COB), GVT has produced officially released and recommended varieties that are highly adapted to the needs of farmers in marginal areas like Ashoka 200F (BVD 109), Ashoka 228 (BVD 110), etc. GVT has covered around 34,047 hactares of land under agricultural research and extension till 2011.
+Agricultural Research and Extension (Seed Multiplication Programme, Crop research through Participatory Varietal Selection (PVS) and Participatory Plant Breeding (PPB), and Client Oriented Breeding (COB), GVT has produced officially released and recommended varieties that are highly adapted to the needs of farmers in marginal areas like Ashoka 200F (BVD 109), Ashoka 228 (BVD 110), etc. GVT has covered around 34,047 hectares of land under agricultural research and extension till now.

 CBO formation & strengthening and financial inclusion are the main areas of intervention under Institutional Development.
 GVT has mobilized communities and formed SHGs consisting of members from marginal and deprived families.
 The groups are able to access the project funds based on the basis of their actual needs and plans and the beneficiaries are identified by the group members.
-Till 2011 GVT has developed around 4417 groups under various flagship programmes like watershed programme, WADI, agriculture, training etc.
+Till now, GVT has developed around 15,000 groups under various flagship programmes like watershed programme, WADI, agriculture, training etc.

-GVT undertakes various types of monitoring & evaluation, impact assessment, baseline surveys, and need based assessments etc. Some of the major studies that has been carried out so far by GVT pertain to NREGA, tribal relocation from core tiger reserves, baseline surveys under Corporate Social Responsibility, impact assessment of National Afforestation Programme being implemented by Forest Development Agencies, impact assessment of total sanitation campaign, national level field verification of panchayats under the scheme of PEAIS of Ministry of Panchayati Raj, technical support institution to provide handholding support to PRIs in formulation of annual and perspective plans etc. Till 2011 GVT has carried out around 110 developmental studies covering 67 districts and around 14,000 families.
+GVT undertakes various types of monitoring & evaluation, impact assessment, baseline surveys, and need based assessments etc. Some of the major studies that has been carried out so far by GVT pertain to NREGA, tribal relocation from core tiger reserves, baseline surveys under Corporate Social Responsibility, impact assessment of National Afforestation Programme being implemented by Forest Development Agencies, impact assessment of total sanitation campaign, national level field verification of panchayats under the scheme of PEAIS of Ministry of Panchayati Raj, technical support institution to provide handholding support to PRIs in formulation of annual and perspective plans etc. Till now, GVT has carried out around 235 developmental studies covering 75 districts and around 30,000 families.

 GVT has been organizing a number of Health Camps for the tribal communities in its working areas in collaboration with Health Service Providers.
 GVT has extensively worked in the HIV/AIDS prone area with a purpose of reducing STI infection among FSWs in the state of Jharkhand.
 With the support from its parent organization KRIBHCO, GVT has been periodically organizing health camps in the district of Balasore in Orissa.
-GVT has covered 98,083 beneficiaries through organizing health camps and improved sanitary measures till 2011.
+GVT has covered 2,35,433 beneficiaries through organizing health camps and improved sanitary measures till now.

+GVT provides market linkage to farmers and unemployed youths for selling Fresh Fruits and Vegetables and also supports them with modern knowhow on farm activities.
 Major highlights under this intervention are in the area of Agri-business, Handicrafts, and e-governance.
 GVT is providing market linkages to the farmers in order to enable them to get better prices.
-The main identified areas are Shahjahanpur (Uttar Pradesh), Hazira (Gujarat), Ratlam (M.P), Nasik (Maharashtra) and Dahod (Gujarat).
-Work plan is divided into Three steps (i) Procurement of Vegetables/Fruits from farmers and giving market support to their produce (ii) Cultivation on farmers land and providing backward and forward linkages to them for marketing (iii) Cultivation on own land in respective areas for the purpose of demonstration to the farmers.
+The main identified areas are Shahjahpur, Hazira and Dahod.
+Work plan is divided into two steps (i) Cultivation on farmers land and providing backward and forward linkages to them for marketing (ii) Cultivation on own land in respective areas for the purpose of demonstration to the farmers.